 While you usually make cold brew coffee over 18-24 hours, you can turn your drip coffee machine into a cold drip by adding ice to the coffee pot below.
 This cold brew instantly cools the coffee as it drips onto the ice.

 While not quite the same as a cold brew made with cool water, it’s a fast and convenient way to drink cold brew (aka iced coffee) within a few minutes of preparation.
-But you have to adjust the usual drip brewing ratio to get the right taste.
-So check out our homemade iced coffee recipe for the full details!
+But you should adjust the usual drip brewing ratio to get the right taste.
+Check out this homemade iced coffee recipe for the full details!

 Drip Coffee vs Other Methods